 Make a little bit of effort to focus on your favourite things to do if it is something you can still in line with the current government guidelines.
 If not, why not pick something new to learn?
 Colouring books, painting, knitting, jigsaws and other things you can find lying around the house are good creative outlets and help with expressing emotions.

 Look after your sleep

 Good quality sleep makes a big difference to how you feel, so it is very important to make sure you are getting enough!

 Share an act of kindness

 Not only does doing something kind for someone else help them, but it can also give you a positive boost.
-People around the world are sharing a variety of random acts of kindness throughout this pandemic.
+It's important to remember that anybody can be going through a difficult time and that we should be kind.
+Sharing an act of kindness throughout this pandemic could be exactly what someone else needs.
 Please see below and why not give one of them a go?

 - Donating to foodbanks